 LSRHA is supported through the generosity of individuals, foundations, firms, and organizations who share a dedication to railway history preservation.
 We offer several levels of annual membership.
 Members receive a quarterly newsletter, a 20% discount on photo orders (coupon code is required), and participate in our annual banquet and history symposium.
 Won’t you join us?
 Memberships are valid for 12 months, upon receipt of dues.
 Download an application form HERE.
 Or join using PayPal:

 Working in our archives provides an ideal opportunity to broaden one’s knowledge in the ever-interesting and challenging field of railroad history.
 It also affords an excellent learning environment to gain hands-on experience in artifact preservation and collections management.
 Join us for a rewarding and fascinating journey into the world railroad history!
 Call our office for details.

 Preserving endangered collections for the appreciation and education of future generations is our mission at Lake States.
 We welcome new collections.
 Do you have rail history seeking a home?
-Please consider us as the future repository for your important collection.
+Please consider us as the future repository of your important collection.
 We will provide it with a safe, secure, and long-term home.
 You can view our Collections Policies HERE or contact our office for more details.

 Lake States Railway Historical Association is affiliated with the Wisconsin Historical Society and Wisconsin Council for Local History, and a member of the American Association for State and Local History (AASLH).